MichaelaSty/SQL-project-ENGETO/README.md

 #### Additional tables: <br>
 1. czechia_region: list of regions of the Czech Republic according to the CZ-NUTS 2 standard. <br>
-2. czechia_district – list of districts of the Czech Republic according to the LAU standard. <br>
+2. czechia_district: list of districts of the Czech Republic according to the LAU standard. <br>
-3. countries - All kinds of information about countries in the world, for example the capital, currency, national food or average height of the population. <br>
+3. countries: all kinds of information about countries in the world, for example the capital, currency, national food or average height of the population. <br>
-4. economies - contains information about GDP, GINI, tax burden, etc. for a given state and year. <br>
+4. economies: contains information about GDP, GINI, tax burden, etc. for a given state and year. <br>